safelyx/safelyx-ruby/README.md

 > Safelyx API client

 Safelyx API client for Ruby.
-It has no dependencies.

 You can find the API documentation at https://safelyx.com/safe-api.